-At clickbasin, we specialise in basins for the bathroom, cloakroom and en-suite.
-Our wide range of excellent quality sinks, as well as basin taps, vanity units and bathroom mirror cabinets offer style and a designer look at a value price.
+At Clickbasin, we specialise in sinks and basins for the bathroom, cloakroom and ensuite.
+Our wide range of excellent quality washbasins, vanity units and taps offer style and a designer look at a value price.

 A Bathroom Basin in Every Style

 Whether practicality is at the forefront of your mind or you’d prefer a sink that makes a real style statement, we can assist.
 We have a broad range of sinks in all shapes and sizes, from stone or glass, countertop basins, to semi recessed basins, wall hung and our space saving corner basins.
 Our stone resin basins will really give that elusive ‘wow’ factor, and like all our washbasins, they are available to buy as a basin only purchase or take advantage of our discounted bundles which include a waste plug and / or tap and bottle trap.
 Our range of countertop ceramic basins can be part of a set with a wall hung shelf unit or a solid wood vanity cabinet.
 The choice is yours.